readium/lcp-specs/_pages/codebase.md

 &gt; Download it on: [GitHub repository](https://github.com/readium/readium-lcp-client/tree/master/src/lcp-client-lib)

+## Processing model
+Processing an LCP license involves a series of steps, which a [detailed in this document]({{site.url}}/lcp-license-processing-model).

+Integrators of LCP compliant reading systems should read this documentation and check their development is following these steps.
+The Readium Mobile TestApps ar egood examples of a proper implementation.

 ## Be part of the Readium LCP Network
 The interoperability and security of the Readium LCP ecosystem is guaranteed by EDRLab.
 This implies the integration in LCP compliant software of a specific encryption profile, different from the basic one defined in the LCP specification and provided as part of the open-source software.